Through The Fibro Fog

 Jump to Recipe Print Recipe

 If you love chia pudding as much as I do, then you may like to see my peach chia pudding and blueberry coconut chia pudding.
-Both are bursting with sweet fruit and healthy ingredients!
+Both are bursting with sweet fruit!

 And for another easy meal prep breakfast idea, my cherry overnight oats and cardamom overnight oats are so simple to make and very tasty.